florianberthier/Final-SQA-final-assignement/README.md

     - Class Survey, if it works
     - "Survey not found", if the survey name is unknown

-- **AddQuestion, add a question to a specific survey**.
+- **AddQuestion, add a question from a specific survey**.
 You can add questions to your survey via the AddQuestion function by sending it the name of the survey and the question.
 A survey is limited to a maximum of 10 questions:
 ```
     MySurveys.AddQuestion("My new survey name", "My question")
 ```